 Then to further add to this tale of maktoub, I mentioned how my 2 friends who had rode the train in the other direction a few weeks prior had given me advice about it and how it was meant to be that I could quickly pay it forward.
 Yaya asked who those friends were, and before I could answer, Yaya also mentioned that I reminded him of someone that he had met 2 weeks prior in Dakar, Senegal named David Yang.

 HOLY SHIT.
 I KNOW THIS GUY.
 AND THAT IS THE FRIEND WHO GAVE ME ADVICE ABOUT IT.
 This same David Yang (whom I first met in the Marshall Islands last year!) also had just messaged me on Facebook yesterday morning with that last minute advice about the train!

 How do I even reply to David now?
 A photo of me and Yaya?
 “Oh hey David.
 Thanks for the message and advice!
 The train worked out great.
 BTW Yaya says hi!”

-10 minutes ago I was debating whether to go off on my own, even forcibly convincing myself to get over my fears to explore the town alone instead of the group.
+10 minutes ago I was debating whether to go off on my own, even forcibly convincing myself to get over my fears to explore the town alone instead of stay with the group.
 And 10 minutes later I’m sitting with 3 strangers both finding and becoming serendipity.
 This is why we travel and another lesson learned that courage cannot exist without fear.
 So here’s to fear, and the courage that follows.